CMB27/ModbusRTUSlave/extras/ModbusRTUSlaveExample.md

 ## Schematic
 ![](./ModbusRTUMasterSlaveExampleSchematic.svg)
-_Note, this schematic only shows half the circuit._
+_Note, this schematic only shows half the circuit.
+The other half is identical._
 _Image developed using [KiCad](https://www.kicad.org/) and [Inkscape](https://inkscape.org/)._